alfssobsd/homeassistant-daichi-cloud-climate-provider/README.md

 - [x] Enable silent mode
 - [] filter by buildings and devices
 - [] enable discovery interval setup
+- [] order of command and check result

 ## How to use from source